How can data center Cooling Optimization projects be justified?

 By optimizing air flow and the operation of cooling systems, overall cooling capacity can be increased by 25% or more, meaning more IT load can be accommodated.
 This is due to the improvements in air flow that allow return air temperatures to be higher, allowing the cooling units to work less and more energy efficiently.
 Increasing a 70 kW cooling unit capacity by 25% means it now has over 87 kW of cooling capacity, an addition of 17 kW, that can be used for more IT load.

-On a basis of one cooling unit that doesn’t seem like much but if we use the data center example above it would not be unusual to have 6 cooling units (70 kW each) operating in that space.
+On a basis of one cooling unit that doesn’t seem like much, but if we use the data center example above it would not be unusual to have 6 cooling units (70 kW each) operating in that space.
 By improving air flow, the 25% increase in cooling capacity per unit would result in 105 kW of additional cooling capacity.
-As each cooling unit has increased capacity and air flow is optimized, it would be quite achievable to reduce the number of operating cooling units from 6 to 4.

 On top of that, rather than reduced energy costs there would be higher energy costs due to the new cooling unit.